khulnasoft/AiKit/docs/overview/contributing/building_the_docs.rst

 Building the Docs
 =================

-This document describes how to build the Ivy docs.
+This document describes how to build the Aikit docs.
 If you want to know more about how our custom building pipeline work, check our `Building the Docs Pipeline
 <../deep_dive/building_the_docs_pipeline.rst>`_ deep dive